-- Our teaching favours interactivity: classes focus on theoretical contributions and the study of practical cases.
+- Our teaching favors interactivity: classes focus on theoretical contributions and the study of practical cases.
 Participants also attend seminars that promote the reading of reference works.

 - The diversity of the origin of the participants ensures the diversity of points of view on the issue of human rights.
 It offers a space for both learning and exchanging ideas.

-- The Master in Law is awarded by Domuni University.
-It represents 120 ECTS credits
+- The Master’s in Human Rights Law is awarded by Domuni University.
+It represents 120 ECTS credits.

-- The Master’s degree is awarded to participants who have followed the courses regularly, met assessment criteria, participated in the Clinic or the Review as well as having completed the thesis or internship report.
+- The Master’s degree is awarded to participants who have followed the courses, met assessment criteria, participated in mandatory activities as well as having completed the thesis or internship report.

 A Master's degree in Human Rights is a graduate-level program that focuses on the study of human rights theory, policy, law, and practice.
 The program is designed to provide students with a comprehensive understanding of human rights issues, as well as the tools and skills needed to address these issues in practice.